astronomer/docs/astro/deployment-file-reference.md

 To delete an environment variable, remove the lines that contain its key, its value, and other associated fields.
 Then, reapply the file to the Deployment.
 Any variables that exist on the Deployment, but are not included in the most recently applied Deployment file, are deleted.

 If you commit a template file to a GitHub repository, do not add secret environment variables in the file.
-Instead, add them manually in the Cloud UI.
+Instead, add them manually in the Astro UI.
 This ensures that you do not commit secret values to a version control tool in plain-text.

 :::warning